 This test is ideal for clients who are coming to YouBar with a finished recipe that they have already created with a food scientist or other co-packer, but want to test on YouBar's equipment to see if YouBar might be the right long-term 'scale up' co-manufacturer for their needs.

-This test run allows the client to see exactly how their recipe will perform on YouBar's large scale machinery, including 20 prototype bars to sample visually and from an organoleptic perspective.
+This test run allows the client to see exactly how their recipe will perform on YouBar's large scale machinery (extruded bars and bites only), including 20 prototype bars to sample visually and from an organoleptic perspective.
 Running on large scale production equipment always causes some changes compared to small scale R&D 'bench' samples, and this is the perfect test to see those differences.

-Please note: for this test, clients are welcome to provide their own ingredients (as long as all come from safe, 3rd party audited facilities and are GRAS for food vis-a-vis the FDA) or use the ingredients on YouBar's master ingredient list.
+Please note: for this test, clients are welcome to provide their own ingredients (as long as all come from safe, 3rd party audited facilities and are GRAS for food) or use the ingredients on YouBar's master ingredient list.
 It is vital that the client is clear with the ingredient sourcing choice at least 10 business days before the scheduled test date.